 Superior, personalized CDL training: Our outstanding instructors – all licensed commercial drivers – will “take you by the hand” and provide you with the knowledge, skills, and tools you need to earn your Class B CDL.
 And since our student-to-instructor ratio is 3-to-1, you’ll get the one-on-one attention you deserve.

 Flexible class schedules: New classes start nearly every week of the year (For details, our 2018 Class Schedule by Location below) and we offer day (6am-2:30 pm) and evening (3:30pm-midnight) classes Monday-Friday.

 Local and regional job placement assistance: After graduation, you can turn to us with confidence for help in finding the right job for your skills, CDL type, location preferences, and more.

 Convenient training locations: You can choose to train for your Class B CDL at one of our four Washington state campuses, located in Port Orchard (Kitsap County), Lakewood (Pierce County), Olympia (Thurston County) or Auburn (King County).

-Affordable tuition fees and financial aid options: We’re pleased that we can offer world-class CDL training classes and still maintain our competitive fees.
-What’s more we accept the GI-Bill™ and many other forms of financial aid assistance.
+Affordable tuition fees and funding options available: We’re pleased that we can offer world-class CDL training classes and still maintain our competitive fees.
+What’s more, we accept the GI-Bill® and many other forms of financial aid assistance.

 In order to enroll in our Class B Truck or Bus CDL training classes you must be 18-years-old, or older, and…